 Exercises 4 β

-As with the previous exercises, whenever youβre asked to declare a function, itβs up to you to choose appropriate parameters, argument labels, and return values.
-Also, include at least one function call with every function you declare, to show that you know how to call the function.
+These exercises focus on using tuples and optionals.
+As with the previous exercises, whenever youβre asked to declare a function, itβs up to you to choose appropriate parameters, argument labels, and return values for your functions, and to try out each function by calling it with various arguments.

 Exercise 4.1 β